 The same survey from 2018 provided insight into what are the current cloud computing challenges and this is what we will focus on.

 Security risks are the top concern in cloud computing.
 Luckily, the security capabilities of cloud services are improving each day.
-To ensure your organization’s privacy and security ensure your providers have secure user identity management, access control mechanisms as well as authentication.
+To ensure the privacy and security of your organization, provide your cloud service provider with secure user identity management, access controls and authentication.
 It is also important to check which database privacy and security laws they are subject to.

 Performance is directly related to the number of data centres your cloud provider has.
 The more - the better performance can be expected.
 Global providers are locating their servers around the world to offer users the same page loading time despite their location.
 A common practice is to use Content Delivery Networks to speed up content delivery.